michael-graber/michael-graber.github.io/content/publication/Holden-IV/index.md

 ---
-title: "Utfordringer for lønnsdannelsen og norsk økonomi (Challenges for wage formation and the Norwegian economy)"
+title: "Utfordringer for lønnsdannelsen og norsk økonomi"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here